-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages IG-5 SOW § 2.6.31.4 Payment Holds and Settlements Exhibit C - UMCM Chapter 5 The MCO must submit monthly MCO Open Case List Reports.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages IG-5 SOW § 2.6.31.4 Payment Holds and Settlements Exhibit C - UMCM The MCO must submit monthly MCO Open Case List Reports.
 Transition Phase, Operations Phase, and Turnover Phase Per Day of noncompliance.
 HHSC may assess up to \$1,000 per Day of noncompliance that the report is not submitted or is late, inaccurate, or incomplete.
-This amount will increase to \$5,000 per Day of noncompliance for the fourth and each subsequent occurrence within a 12-month period.
+Chapter 5 This amount will increase to \$5,000 per Day of noncompliance for the fourth and each subsequent occurrence within a 12-month period.
 IG-6 SOW § 2.6.31.4 Payment Holds and Settlements The MCO must respond to HHSC OIG requests for payment hold amounts accurately and, in the manner, and format requested.
 Transition Phase, Operations Phase, and Turnover Phase Per incident of noncompliance.
 HHSC may assess, per incident of noncompliance, up to the difference between the amount required to be reported by the MCO under Exhibit C Chapter 5.5 and the amount received by the HHSC OIG.
-IG-7 SOW § 2.6.31.2 General Requests for and Access to Data, Records, and Other Information The MCO fails to submit complete, unredacted, and accurate claims data as prescribed by HHSC OIG.
+IG-7 SOW § 2.6.31.2 General Requests for and Access to Data, Records, and Other Information The MCO fails to submit claims data as prescribed by HHSC OIG.
 Transition Phase, Operations Phase, and Turnover Phase Per Day, per each incident of noncompliance.
 HHSC may assess up to \$1,000 per Day and per each incident of noncompliance that the data is not submitted or is late, inaccurate, or incomplete.
 This amount will increase to \$5,000 per Day and per each incident of noncompliance for the fourth and each subsequent occurrence within a 12-month period.
 IG-8 SOW § 2.6.31.4 Payment Holds and Settlements The MCO must impose payment suspensions or lift payment holds as directed by HHSC OIG.
-Transition Phase, Operations Phase, and Turnover Phase Per incident of noncompliance, per MCO.
-HHSC may assess up to the amount not held or released improperly per incident of noncompliance and per MCO.
+Transition Phase, Operations Phase, and Turnover Phase Per incident of noncompliance.
+HHSC may assess up to the amount not held or released improperly per incident of noncompliance.

-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages Frew (FW) SPFW -1 SOW § 2.6.29.1 General Reporting Requirements SOW § 2.6.25.8 Frew Incentives and Disincentives Exhibit C - UMCM Frew Quarterly Monitoring Report - The MCO must submit the report as described in Exhibit C Chapter 12.
-Quarterly Per Day of noncompliance, per MCO.
-HHSC may assess up to \$1,000 per Day of noncompliance and per MCO if the report is not submitted or is late, inaccurate, or incomplete.
-SPFW -2 Chapter 12 SOW § 2.6.29.1 General Reporting Requirements SOW § 2.6.25.8 Frew Incentives and Disincentives Exhibit C - UMCM Chapter 12 Medicaid Managed Care Texas Health Steps Medical Checkups Reports - The MCO must submit an annual report of the number of New Members and Existing Members as described in Exhibit C Chapter 12.
-Annually Per Day of noncompliance.
-HHSC may assess up \$1,000 per Day of noncompliance the reports are not submitted or are late, inaccurate, or incomplete.
-Turnover (TO) TO-1 SOW § 2.7.3 Post Turnover Services The MCO must provide HHSC with a Turnover Results Report documenting the completion and results of each step of the Turnover Plan 30 Days after the turnover of operations.
-Measured 30 Days after the turnover of operations Per Day of noncompliance, and per MCO's Service Area.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages Frew (FW) FW-1 SOW § 2.6.29.1 General Reporting Requirements SOW § 2.6.25.8 Frew Incentives and Disincentives Exhibit C - UMCM Frew Quarterly Monitoring Report - The MCO must submit the report as described in Exhibit C Chapter 12.
+Quarterly Per Day of noncompliance.
+HHSC may assess up to \$1,000 per Day of noncompliance the report is not submitted or is late, inaccurate, or incomplete.
+Turnover Chapter 12 TO-1 SOW § 2.7.3 Post Turnover Services The MCO must provide HHSC with a Turnover Results Report documenting the completion and results of each step of the Turnover Plan 30 Days after the turnover of operations.
+Measured 30 Days after the turnover of operations Per Day of noncompliance.
 HHSC may assess up to \$250 per Day of noncompliance that the report is not submitted or is late, inaccurate, or incomplete.